PythonRSAS/pythonrsas.github.io/_posts/2022-06-22-1-binary-search.md

 |  [80,90)  |      89 |       3 | B       |
 |  90 and above |      90 |       4 | A       |
 |  90 and above |     100 |       4 | A       |

+# Binary search trivial problems

+A few trivial problems are documented here.

+## Check if perfect square